-Turn on the computer and Insert the D-Link DWA-125 Driver CD in the CD-ROM drive.
+Turn on the computer and insert the D-Link DWA-566 Driver CD in the CD-ROM drive.
+The step-by-step instructions that follow are shown in Windows Vista®.
+The steps and screens are similar for the other Windows operating systems.